duck1642/local_image_zettelkasten/README.md

 - Audits and repairs vault consistency.
 - Imports, exports, backs up, restores, and merges vaults.
 - Streams structured application logs and raw console output in the UI.
-- Includes a browser extension for staging images and online queue URLs.
+- Includes an optional browser-capture prototype for staging images and online queue URLs; browser release hardening is deferred beyond v1.0.0.

 ## Application Layout